gnupablo/cortext-auth/README.md

 - php 5.4 (or 5.3.2 if you don't need the standalone web server)
 - php5-curl module
-- php5-sqlite for the default storage configuration, or any storage management package you need
+- default sqlite sorage : php5-sqlite
+- mySql storage : php5-mysql mysql-server mysql-client

-[Composer](http://getcomposer.org/) is the fastest way to get this app up and running.
+- [Composer](http://getcomposer.org/) : this is the fastest way to get this app up and running.

 First, clone the repository.
 Then, run composer to install the dependencies

     $ git clone git://github.com/cortext/cortext-auth.git